Hideez Key 1-2

 6. Open your Password manager entry, click “Enter secret OTP key”, paste the copied data and save the changes.

 7. After that, open the browser and click OK to complete the settings.
 Google will immediately ask you to enter a one-time password to be sure that you have configured everything properly.
 Press the key combination to enter the OTP (the default is Control + Alt + O).
 A one-time password will be created in the key fob and will be entered in the input field.
 Before it checks the OTP, the secret key will not be applied and the two-factor authentication will be turned off.
-See video of Google 2FA settings with Hideez Key for Windows on the channel.
+See video of Google 2FA settings with Hideez Key for on the .

 Note: Each new secret code generation on the Google web-service makes the previous code invalid, so you need to install the private key on all the devices simultaneously, e.g. Hideez Key and Google Authenticator on your smartphone.